Washington Nationals: Historical

 WWZZ (104.1 FM), which carried games in the 2005 season, was the team's first flagship radio station.

 WFED (1500 AM) had been the flagship station since the 2006 season until a multi-year agreement was reached between the Nationals and WJFK before the 2011 season.
 WFED remains on the network as an affiliate; its 50 kilowatt clear-channel signal allows the Nationals' home-team call to be heard up and down the East Coast.

-On television, WDCA (channel 20) carried 76 games in the 2005 season while the newly founded MASN was still negotiating cable carriage.
+On television, WDCA (channel 20) carried 76 games in the 2005 season.
+Otherwise, from 2005 through 2025, Mid-Atlantic Sports Network (MASN) televised all games not picked up by one of MLB's national television partners.
 From 2009 through 2017, MASN syndicated a package of 20 games for simulcast on an over-the-air television station in Washington.
 Broadcast partners under this arrangement were WDCW (channel 50) from 2009 through 2012 and CBS affiliate WUSA (channel 9) from 2013 through 2017.
 MASN did not continue the syndication deal for the 2018 season.

+The 2005 deal assigning the Nationals' television rights to the Baltimore Orioles-controlled MASN was demanded by then-Orioles owner Peter Angelos as compensation for sharing the Washington–Baltimore market with another team.
+While the Nationals received a rights fee from MASN, they were tied to the channel under the agreement and could not sell their television rights on the open market, and they were locked into a minority share of ownership.
+This led to significant acrimony between the two teams and eventual legal action over how much in rights fees the Nationals were owed.
+The Lerners pointed to the agreement as a complication in selling the team, as the impossibility of valuing the rights and the lack of control over them made the team unattractive to potential buyers.
+The 2024 sale of the Orioles to David Rubenstein led to a softening of relations, and just before the beginning of the 2025 season, both teams and MLB announced the litigation had been settled and the agreement dissolved.
+As part of the resolution, the Nationals and MASN signed a new one-year contract for 2025.
+The Nationals then entered into a partnership deal with MLB to create Nationals.TV in 2026, officially dissolving their ties to MASN.

+Mel Proctor was the TV play-by-play announcer in 2005, followed by Bob Carpenter, who held the role from 2006 through 2025.
+Nationals color analysts over the years have included Ron Darling (2005), Tom Paciorek (2006), Don Sutton (2007–2008), and Rob Dibble, who took over the job in 2009 and was fired in September 2010 after criticizing Stephen Strasburg for not pitching while injured.
+Ray Knight filled in as color analyst in September 2010 after Dibble was fired.
+F. P. Santangelo then served as the primary color analyst between 2011 and 2021.
+Kevin Frandsen was hired in January 2022 as color analyst.